WorldHealthOrganization/godata-dhis2-interop-app/index.md

 A modified version of figure 4 can be consulted in the right.
 There, the different items have been highlighted to illustrate the structure of the mapping.
 Note that only a fraction of the mapping is shown.

 The first item (labeled as 0, highlighted green) inside of the "Outbreak" element specifies the type of conversion we are performing.
-In the example in figure 4, the type "Go.Data Location" is specified.
+In the example in figure 4, the type "Go.Data Outbreak" is specified.

 The second item (labeled as 1, highlighted in orange) contains a series of items with the elements that we want to convert/map between DHIS2 and Go.Data.
-For each of these items we want to convert (like the two items highlighted in yellow), we first specify the entity's name in Go.Data, then we specify the entity's name in DHIS2, and lastly we specify some properties (or "props") regarding this conversion.
+For each of these items we want to convert (like the two items highlighted in yellow), we have three elements: "godata", "dhis", and "props".
+Let's start explaining the last.

 #### The "props" element
-Inside of the "props" element of each item, we can have two elements.
+Inside of the "props" element of each item, we can have two keys: "conversion" and "values".
 The element "conversion" can be set to values "true" or "false" to tell the app if we need or not to convert this element, respectively.
-In some cases, "conversion" can be other than those two values to signal that we do want a conversion, but a conversion of a specific type.
-Sometimes, conversions require a more complex procedure, such as geographical conversions (DHIS2 and Go.Data use different geometries to represent).
-In these cases, a specific conversion can be set: in the case of geographical conversion, we set "conversion" to "geo".
+In some cases, "conversion" can be other than "true" if we want a conversion that includes a transformation over the data.
+For example, when we want to share locations between DHIS2 and Go.Data, a geographical conversion can be specified by setting "conversion" to "geo".
+The app will perform a transformation over the geometries, since DHIS2 and Go.Data use different geometries to represent orgUnits/locations.

 <img
   align="right"